Iwagumi Aquascape - How To and Guide

 - One type of fish

-- Does not use an even number of stones - odd number only
+- Does not use an even number of stones - odd number of rocks only

 Iwagumi Aquascape Stones

-Iwagumi Aquascapes primary focus are on the stones.
-The scape is going to have an odd number of rocks - usually 3-5.
-A three stone Iwagumi is known as a Sanzon Iwagumi.
+The Japanese Iwagumi style is primarily focused are on the stones.
+The aquascape is going to have an odd number of rocks - usually 3-5.
+The three stone Iwagumi style is known as a Sanzon Iwagumi.

-With an Iwagumi Aquascape, every stone serves a function and has a name.
+With a Japanese Iwagumi Aquascape, every stone serves a function and has a name.
 Because of this, you have to keep in mind the purpose of each stone you select for the scape.
-The Stones are:
+The Stones in the traditional Japanese Iwagumi style are:

 The following picture from Fish-etc.com illustrates the 5 stones: